-Thereafter, the trainer will guide you through the program, ensuring you maintain proper form, avoid injury, and achieve the desired results, whether that is to build muscle, lose weight or train for a specific sport or activity.
+Thereafter, the trainer guides you through the program, ensuring you maintain proper form, avoid injury and achieve the desired results, whether that is to build muscle, lose weight or train for a specific sport or activity.

-For Exercise Virgins
+For Exercise Newbies

 If you're an athlete, a trainer can help you develop a program to strengthen sport-specific muscles to improve performance in the sport and reduce the likelihood of injuries.
-The program should include exercises that work the non-dominant muscles and both agonist and antagonist muscles — think biceps and triceps — for a balanced physique.
+The program should include exercises that work the nondominant muscles and both agonist and antagonist muscles — think biceps and triceps — for a balanced physique.
 This type of training can last anywhere from one session with general recommendations to weekly sessions for the duration of the season.

-Better than a Running Buddy
+Better Than a Running Buddy

 If you have a 5K or a marathon coming up, a trainer can help you prepare for race day with a progressive training program — especially important if you're new to racing — that improves your finish time and reduces your risk for sustaining an injury.
 This can take place in one session or weekly sessions leading up to the event.

-Time for a Tune Up
+Time for a Tuneup

 In either case, the longer you spend with the trainer, the greater the benefit.
-After about six to eight weeks with one to two sessions per week, you will likely find that you have developed new habits and see noticeable improvement, at which time you may continue seeing the trainer or carry on exercising on your own.
+After about six to eight weeks with one to two sessions per week, you'll likely find that you have developed new habits and see noticeable improvement, at which time you may continue seeing the trainer or carry on exercising on your own.